April 4, 2024

 STORAGE/REHEATING

 Leftover pasta can be stored in an airtight container for 2-3 days.
-While I typically recommend you reheating pasta in a pan with a little bit of pasta water, this will probably leave the bacon unbelievably soggy.
-Best method of reheating is in the microwave for 30 second increments.
+I always recommend you reheating pasta in a pan with a little bit of pasta water, chicken broth, or water.

 Looking for more ridiculously easy weeknight pasta dishes?
 Check out the below!